Sabrinas Organizing

 Organizing Small Crafting Items on a Budget?

 Repurpose items you already have in your home.
-If you have a drawer in your prep area, you can always add drawer organizers (Affiliate Link) inside to give it a well-organized space to store these items.
+If you have a drawer in your prep area, you can always add drawer organizers to keep these items well organized.
 Or, if you have a cubby system in another room that is not being used efficiently, you can move it to your craft area.
-Then, add fabric bins (Affiliate Link) to store items.
+Then, add fabric bins (affiliate) to store items.

-If you have a small craft area, using the storage under a desk works nicely to minimize floor space.
+If you have a small craft area, using the storage under a desk is a nice way to minimize floor space.
 Roll-out carts or drawer sets are great to use for this purpose.
 Just make sure the roll-out cart fits under the desk or table.

 Writing Utensils Have Their Place

 Things like pens, markers, chalk, felt pens, and crayons need to have their own place in an organized craft room.
 You can find a variety of these holders in various sizes.
-Writing utensil organizers (Affiliate Link) can either be mounted on the wall or placed on a shelf or desk.
-If you take them with you, you may want to have a carrying case version.
+Writing utensil organizers (affiliate) can either be mounted on the wall or placed on a shelf or desk.
+If you take them with you, you may want a carrying case.

 Image of Writing Utensil Organizer 360-Degree Rotating Pen Holder